Worldwide Guide to Women in Leadership

 1999-2004 Minister of Environment and Nordic Cooperation Siv Freðleifsdóttir

-MP for the Framsóknarflokkur (Progress Party) since 1995 and from 2005 Party Secretary, 2006 candidate for the post of Party Chairperson and from 2007 Chairperson of the Parliamentary Group.
-Her full name is Björg Siv Juhlin Fredleifsdottir. (b.
-1961-).
+MP for the Framsóknarflokkur (Progress Party) 1995-2013 and from 2005 Party Secretary, candidate for the post of Party Chairperson 2006, Chairperson of the Parliamentary Group 2006-09 and Vice-Chairperson of the Althing from 2009.
+Her full name is Björg Siv Juhlin Fredleifsdottir.

 1999-2006 Minister of Trade and Industry Valgerður Sverrísdóttir